 A Premarital Agreement is just another way of saying Prenuptial Agreement.

-Yes, same-sex married couples have the same legal obligations as other married people and addressing mutual obligations is vital.
+Yes, same-sex couples have the same legal obligations as other married people, and addressing mutual commitments is vital.

 We are flexible.
-We have a Prenuptial Agreement Lawyer who can help you with one or two issues, or we can take on the entire process.
-Implementing a Prenuptial Agreement’s terms might require signing Wills, creating Trusts or altering beneficiary designations.
+We have a Prenup Agreement Lawyer who can help you with one or two issues, or we can take on the entire process.
+Implementing a Prenup Agreement’s terms might require signing Wills, creating Trusts, or altering beneficiary designation.
 Unlike other firms, we have a whole department of Estate Planning and Prenuptial Attorneys.
-Very few practices can provide you that depth of experience.
+Exceptionally few practices can provide you with that depth of experience.

 We have an experienced Prenuptial Agreement Lawyer ready to help you with any task, but people most often have us help with the following:

-If you have any questions about Prenuptial Agreements or any other estate planning topics, feel free to contact us to schedule a free consultation.
-For more than two decades Klenk Law has focused only on Estate Law.
+If you have any questions about Prenuptial Agreements or other estate planning topics, please get in touch with us to schedule a free consultation.
+Klenk Law has focused only on Estate Law for over two decades.
 We’ve seen it all, and this experience allows us to explain complex estate planning techniques clearly and concisely.
-We make it easy for you to understand Prenuptial Agreements and Asset Protection so you can make the best decisions for yourself and your family.
+We make it easy for you to understand Prenuptial Agreements and Asset Protection to make the best decisions for yourself and your family.